Shigoto-dev19/sha256-o1js/navigator-reports/january-REPORT.md

     - Update test-util random input generator for both strings and Uint8array type
     - Omit redundant code that separated between string and Field input types
     - Update tests and verify integrity
-    - check that project code is functional, provable, and deployable.
+    - Check that project code is functional, provable, and deployable.
-  - constraint logs are showing an error, maybe the Circuit API is not yet updated to the Bytes provable type
+  - Constraint logs are showing an error, maybe the Circuit API is not yet updated to the Bytes provable type.
   - After a lot of debugging --> all other scripts work
     - Deployable main.ts
     - ProofsEnable Deployable main.ts